 - Employment details

 Why we collect information about you

-We keep records about the health care and treatment you receive as one of our patients and to remain.
+We keep records about the health care and treatment you receive as one of our patients.
 This helps to ensure that you receive the best possible care from us and that full information is readily available if you see another doctor, or are referred to a specialist or another part of the NHS.
 We collect contact information so that we can make contact and keep you informed about that care and treatment.

-We also keep records relating to staff, for the purpose of appointments or removals, pay, discipline, superannuation, work management or other personnel matters.
+We also keep records relating to staff, for the purpose of employment, pay, discipline, superannuation, work management or other personnel matters.
 This is to ensure that employment at the Trust is managed to a high standard and that staff are provided with the information and training required to carry out their role.

 We may use personal data for the following purposes: